tagspaces/documentation/docs/tagging.md

 <TechArticleStructuredData />

 ## Why Tagging?

 Tagging is a versatile approach to organizing files and folders.
 Unlike predefined categories, tagging lets users label items with words that reflect their personal understanding.
 It enhances searching and helps categorize files like songs, books, documents, and more in a user-defined way.
 Tags are personal, providing the freedom to define and group files as you see fit.

-Tagging is more than just organization; it's a way of expressing your thoughts and emotions.
-Instead of conforming to someone else's categories, you define what matters to you.
-Think of it as a form of personal expression or even a type of "freedom of speech."

 One of the core functionalities in TagSpaces is the ability to add tags to files and folders.
 Unlike other products, **TagSpaces does not rely on a central database for storing tags**.
 Instead, it offers two alternative methods, which are described in the following sections.